 The internal cannons blasted high frequency particle transmissions into the heart of the tunnel, creating an ethereal, yellowish haze before a tangible change occurred in the lab.
-Feeling the temperature rise once again, Elliot grew uneasy, sensing an unpleasant tangible change in the atmosphere of the lab.

-During a break from testing, Elliot scanned his latest equation on the quantum computer.
-While double-checking the numbers, he saw a tall shape behind him in his peripheral vision.
-Elliot turned to see Dorian observing the scientists.
+Elliot felt the temperature rise once again and grew uneasy, sensing an unpleasant tangible change in the atmosphere of the lab.
+During a break from testing, he scanned his latest equation on the quantum computer.
+While double-checking the numbers, Elliot saw a tall shape behind him in his peripheral vision.
+He turned to see Dorian observing the scientists.